cscannell-inacloud/Microsoft-Teams-Docs/teams/bots.md

 ﻿# Getting Started with Bots for Microsoft Teams (preview)

 Build and connect intelligent bots to interact with Microsoft Teams users naturally through chat.
 Or bring your existing bot from another channel, and add Teams-specific support to make your experience shine.
-Or if you are just looking for a way to simply extend your team with basic messaging / control flow, check out our new Custom Bots feature.
+Or if you are just looking for a way to simply extend your team by integrating with custom tools and services in a secure manner, check out our new Custom Bots feature.

 > **Don't have Microsoft Teams?
 Get a free Office 365 developer subscription or activate it for your existing Office 365 account.
 [Here's how](setup.md).**